aschwtzr/comm/docs/dev_environment.md

 Then, from the `keyserver` directory, run `yarn script dist/scripts/name.js`, where `name.js` is the file containing the script.

+## Creating a new user

+To create a new user, run the keyserver and the mobile app on iOS simulator, and then select "Sign Up" on the app.
+When you sign up, a new user will be created in your local MySQL instance.
+You can then log in on any device connected to your local keyserver.

 ## Codegen

 We use a couple of tools that automatically generate code.
 There is always a source of truth – usually some file(s) with schemas.